Q. Do I need to be connected to the Internet?

-A. OnCue is a Windows program, but we test it out on several Macbook Pros and get excellent feedback about it running great on Parallels.
+A. OnCue is a Windows program, but we use it on several Macbook Pros with great success.
+In fact lots of our customers use it exclusively on Apple hardware running windows.
 This is because it's such a "light" program and doesn't bog down Windows on a Mac, especially if you have relatively recent hardware.

 Q. Can I Search the Database?

 A. Not yet, that's coming soon, you can search for words on the Transcript Pane, but not across your whole case.
 Currently you can type your ID into the Go To field at the top of the Media Bar to jump to anything in your case, but actual searching will be definitely be nice as soon as we get it in.